Livestock Section 2026

 The section features over 20 different breeds, showcasing the diversity of British sheep farming.
 Breeds include Suffolk, Texel, Blue Texel, Charollais, Beltex and Zwartbles, alongside traditional and native breeds such as Ryeland, Coloured Ryeland, Blue Faced Leicester, Leicester Longwool, Wensleydale, Teeswater, Masham and Mule.
 Hill and upland breeds are also well represented, including Cheviot, Jacob, Kerry Hill, Manx Loaghtan, Scottish Blackface, Shetland and Swaledale, together with Valais Blacknose and additional continental, native and rare breeds.

-There is a strong focus on encouraging young people, with the ever popular young handler and pet lamb classes.
+There is also a strong focus on encouraging young people, with dedicated young handler classes and a popular pet lamb section.

-The fleece section, held within the Farm Produce marquee, showcases the quality and diversity of wool across different breeds.
+The fleece section, held within the produce marquee, showcases the quality and diversity of wool across different breeds, celebrating traditional skills and craftsmanship.

 π Goat Section